WHAT IS PTSD?

 WHAT PRACTICES CAN HELP SOOTHE PTSD?

 There are so many things you can do to help soothe PTSD symptoms, and with intentional practice, you can rewire your brain for peace.
 Sign up for my monthly newsletter and receive a beautiful self-care gift of science-based approaches I have created to will help you to be kind to yourself.
 You can sign up for my monthly newsletter here.

 Are you ready to start your healing journey?
 Let’s connect!

-Please fill out the form below and send me a direct message, call or text my practice number which is (817) 642 – 7305, or send me an email at firstname.lastname@example.org.
+Please reach out to me for counseling by calling or texting my practice number which is (817) 642 – 7305, or send me an email at jenn at theholyabsurd dot com (to prevent spam bots).
 I look forward to hearing from you!

 Photo: Hiking in the woods near Tesaque, New Mexico, Jenn Zatopek.